1948 United States Senate election in Texas: Politics in "the Valley"

 The most powerful of the Valley's bosses was George Berham Parr, whom the press called "the Duke of Duval."
 Locally, Parr was known to the Anglos as "George B" and to the Chicanos as Tacuacha ("sly possum").
 Parr owned much of the land and many of the businesses in the Valley.
 For instance, the only company allowed to sell beer in Duval County was owned by Parr.
 Besides Duval County, Parr's influence extended to Jim Wells, Zapata, Webb, La Salle and Starr counties.
 One of Parr's pistoleros was Luis Salas, known as Indio (meaning Indian, a reference to his Tepehuán descent and dark complexion), a man from Durango, Mexico, who fled to the United States after he had killed a man in a bar brawl.
 Salas, a burly 6'1" (185 cm) man, known for his great physical strength, ferocious temper and love of violence, was in charge of elections in Precinct 13 in Jim Wells County.
 As Parr was the first Anglo to treat Salas with respect and paid him well for his services, Salas was extremely loyal.

 Parr was also a friend of Johnson, as Frank B. Lloyd, the District Attorney (DA) in Alice, Texas recalled: "George and Lyndon were very close.
 He [Johnson] didn't make public spectacles [of trips to Alice] like some of the politicians did.
 But there was the telephone."
 When Johnson first ran for the Senate in 1941, he paid a large sum of money to Parr to obtain the Valley vote.
 Parr had supported Stevenson during his runs for governor, but in 1944, the two fell out.
-The commander of a training base for the Army Air Force in Laredo complained to Stevenson that half of his men had been infected with venereal diseases after they visited brothels run by Parr.
-Laredo asked that the governor appoint an honest district attorney who would crack down on prostitution.
-Over the objections of Parr, who wanted a family friend of one of his cronies appointed as district attorney, Stevenson appointed one who implemented a crackdown on prostitution.
-Parr never forgave Stevenson.
+The commander of an Army Air Forces (AAF) training base in Laredo complained to Stevenson that half his men had been infected with venereal diseases after they visited brothels owned by Parr.
+AAF leaders asked that the governor appoint an honest district attorney who would crack down on prostitution.
+Over the objections of Parr, who favored a family friend for the appointment, Stevenson selected one who pursued prostitution-related cases, and Parr never forgave Stevenson.
 As a congressman, Johnson had long lobbied for a presidential pardon for Parr, who had been convicted of tax evasion in 1932.
 In February 1946, the newly appointed United States Attorney General, Texan Tom C. Clark, recommended a pardon to President Truman, who granted it on 20 February.
 Parr believed that Johnson's lobbying had ensured his pardon, which cemented their friendship.